 Story ideas come from all over and everywhere.
 From watching and listening and reading.
-From memories.
-Mistakes.
-Dreams.
-Ducks . . .
+From memories, mistakes, dreams, ducks . . .

 Sometimes ideas creep up on me while I’m writing in my journal — one line leads to another that maybe is the start of something good, and so I follow.
 But sometimes I know exactly when and where an idea struck me.
 The word “frogness,” for example, arrived years ago while I was walking through a coastal marsh near dusk.

 Frogness.
-That was the word for this swampy oneness!
+That was the word for this swampy oneness.

-Frogness wasn’t the first picture book manuscript I wrote as an adult, but it was the first one that was really good.
-Still, it went through lots of changes, and then it took its own sweet time finding the perfect, enthusiastic publisher.
+Frogness wasn’t the first picture book manuscript I wrote as an adult, but it was the first one that was truly good.
+Still, it went through lots of drafts and changes, and then it took its own sweet time finding the perfect, enthusiastic publisher.

 Happily, the long journey was all meant to be.
 Illustrator Eugenie Fernandes and the team at Owlkids Books have created pictures and pages more glorious and playful than the ones that have lived inside my imagination all these years.
 At last, at last, Frogness is here.
 I hope you will love it as much as I do.